How to Properly Test Thyroid Function

 T4

-If Free T4 is high, this tells us that the thyroid is overactive and producing too much thyroid hormone.
+If free or bound T4 is high, this tells us that the thyroid is overactive and producing too much thyroid hormone.
 It could also mean that the conversion of T4 to T3 is not occurring in the liver and/or the gut.
-If Free T4 is low, this tells us that an underactive thyroid is an issue.
+If Free or bound T4 is low, this tells us that an underactive thyroid is an issue.
 However, it does not tell us if the problem is functional or autoimmune related.
 (5).

-When the body is in need of the active thyroid hormone, it converts storage T4 into Free T3.
-Free T3 can then attach to cell receptors and provide power for metabolic processes.
-If Free T3 is high, this means that the thyroid is overactive.
+When the body is in need of the active thyroid hormone, it converts storage T4 into T3.
+A portion of the T3 is bound to thyroid binding globulin while another portion is not bound and that is called free T3.
+Free T3 can attach to cell receptors and provide power for metabolic processes.
+If Free T3 is high, this means that the thyroid is overactive or over converting T4 to T3 levels which happens in cases of high testosterone.

-If Free T3 is low, this means that the conversion process may be suffering.
+If T3 is low, this means that the conversion process may be suffering.
 Hypothyroid symptoms can still be present even if TSH and Free T4 are within normal limits.
-This is one of the most common causes of an low thyroid function and a key marker when you test thyroid function (5).
+A sluggish liver, estrogen dominance and gut dysbiosis can all cause low T3 levels.
+These are very common causes of an low thyroid function and there are key markers to review when you test thyroid function (5).
+Here are the optimal ranges for T3 levels.

 Reverse T3